 - This Linux Android emulator is a hundred percent compatible with Android SDK tools and Studio.

 - This multi-platform emulator lets developers test their websites in several Android browsers right from their Linux system.

 2. Andro VM

-The Andro VM project also comes from the developers at Genymotion, and it indeed shows their intention of bringing the best Linux Android emulator for us.
-Like Genymotion, this awe-inspiring Android emulator Linux packs so much power into a single package and is definitely falls among one of the best Android Emulators for Linux.
+The Andro VM project also comes from the developers at Genymotion, which shows their intention of bringing us the best Linux Android emulator.
+Like Genymotion, this awe-inspiring Android emulator Linux packs so much power into a single package and definitely falls among one of the best Android Emulators for Linux.